Explore Military Tools for ArcGIS

 Editing options appear below the Input Area parameter.

-- Click the Polygons button.
+- Click the Polygons tool.

-You'll draw a polygon for your forward observers.
+You will draw a polygon for your forward observers.
 Within that polygon, the Highest Points tool will find the highest elevation.

 - For the upper left corner of the polygon, click the American trench line where it intersects with the Corps boundary marker, marked with XXX.